APEbbers/TitleBlock-WB/README.md

 3. Use a central Excel workbook on a shared location when working with multiple people on a project.
    Like with way 2, you can set standard date but also synchronise workbook settings among all users.

-Please see the wiki page for instructions.
+Please see the wiki page for more details and instructions on how to use this workbench.